-- Cosmetology required 1600 hours/maximum possible hours 1760 - Barber required 1500 hours/maximum possible hours 1650 - Esthetics required 600 hours/maximum possible hours 660 - The student must complete the required hours within the maximum possible hour timeframe, regardless of the estimated completion date on the enrollment agreement (contract).
+- Cosmetology required 1600 hours/normal time allowance hours 1760 - Barber required 1500 hours/normal time allowance hours 1650 - Esthetics required 600 hours/normal time allowance hours 660 - The student must complete the required hours within the normal time hour allowance, regardless of the estimated completion date on the enrollment agreement (contract).
 If the student fails to complete the required hours, their training will stop or an additional training fee will be charged.
-This fee will be charged for all hours that have elapsed beyond the maximum time frame until the student has completed the prescribed course.
+This fee will be charged for all hours that have elapsed beyond the normal time hour allowance until the student has completed the prescribed course.
 Once student has consumed the additional hours allowed within the contract time frame the student must then immediately make financial arrangements with the financial aid office to satisfy the debt incurred by excess absence(s).
 Arrangements must be made to have these additional missed hours, paid for prior to the student clocking back in to school.
-This procedure will be followed each time the student is absent beyond the maximum additional time allowed. - Any lost time hours not made up prior to the student's normal time graduation date will not be subject to an overtime charge. - Transfer students who require less than the prescribed course hours will be subject to the following formula to determine their hourly possible contract time frame. (hour required x 0.1) = hourly contract time frame. - Overtime charges are as follows: - Cosmetology & Cosmetology Distance Hybrid \$10.75 per hour - Barber & Barber Distance Hybrid \$10.25 per hour - Esthetics & Esthetics Distance Hybrid \$13.25 per hour
+This procedure will be followed each time the student is absent beyond the normal time possible hour allowance. - Any lost time hours not made up prior to the student's normal time graduation date will not be subject to an overtime charge. - Transfer students who require less than the prescribed course hours will be subject to the following formula to determine their hourly possible contract time frame. (hour required x 0.1) = hourly contract time frame. - Overtime charges are as follows: - Cosmetology & Cosmetology Distance Hybrid \$11.50 per hour - Barber & Barber Distance Hybrid \$11.25 per hour - Esthetics & Esthetics Distance Hybrid \$14.00 per hour

 Example: Cosmetology student completes 1600 hours in 1860 possible hours.
-The maximum allowed is 1760 hours. \$10.75 x 100 extra needed hours = \$1,075.00 in overtime charges.
+The normal time allowance is 1760 hours. \$11.50 x 100 extra needed hours = \$1,150.00 in overtime charges.